 The story of Zukuka Bora is inherently intwined with the story of Commonfolk.
-They’re a social enterprise that’s committed to empowering farming communities and making coffee farming a sustainable and regenerative endeavour.
+They’re a Ugandan led enterprise, owned by Ugandan's for Ugandan's, that’s committed to empowering farming communities and making coffee farming a regenerative and profitable endeavour.
 Clearly, they're our kind of people.

 Commonfolk's initiative, The Cup That Counts, has supported Zukuka Bora’s mission since day one.
 We contribute 20 cents from every kilo of coffee we roast and every cup we brew to the initiative, which has helped Zukuka Bora purchase demonstration farms, build processing centres, invest in machinery, and provide training and employment to over eight coffee farming communities across Mt Elgon.